Nithish-Krishna/binarybreakers1/README.md

 ### Analysis📊

-Dev Care will perform an analysis of your habits and visualize them through different charts.
+SensiCare will perform an analysis of your habits and visualize them through different charts.
 For back care, a pie chart is used to visualize how many times you are found sitting in good and bad posture.
 For eye care, a line chart is used to depict how many times a day you follow the exercise.
 For ear care, a bar graph is used to depict the daily usage of earphones.

 ![ezgif.com-gif-maker (5).gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1646063976757/ElQyRLH3h.gif)